GeniALE/SiteWebGeniALE/README.md

 6. Run migrations: `python manage.py migrate`
 7. Start the website: `python manage.py runserver`

-You can use the following admin by default:
+You can use the following credentials by default:

 - Username: admin
 - Password: admin

+If it doesn't work, you can always create a super user like this:

+`python manage.py createsuperuser`

 ## Deployment